Satishrajc/python_practice/README.md

 # Python Practice

+## Data types in Python
+1. **List** is a collection which is ordered and changeable.
+Allows duplicate members.
+2. **Tuple** is a collection which is ordered and unchangeable.
+Allows duplicate members.
+3. **Set** is a collection which is unordered and unindexed.
+No duplicate members.
+4. **Dictionary** is a collection which is ordered and changeable.
+No duplicate members.

-Builtin functions for all the data types
+## Builtin functions for all the data types

 ### List
 1. list.append()